The Sacred & Profane Memories of Captain Charles Ryder

 An account of aimless, upper-class, young men wasting their time at Oxford University in hedonistic pursuits.
 Until the story is swallowed by the larger theme of an intensely Catholic, intensely self-absorbed, aristocratic family.
 Presented nostalgically and somewhat ornately.
 Hardly the stuff of popular fiction that most of us could identify with now.

 Why do we care?
-In part because Evelyn Waugh is such a good and clever writer.
+In part because Evelyn Waugh is such a clever writer.

 The novel quickly gathers us into friendship and sympathy with the spoiled, dissolute students we would normally find without redeeming value.
 And we remain attached as the novel delves into the background of one of them, Sebastian, to uncover the even more alien world of the lordly Marchmains and their family castle, Brideshead.